lachatak/scalalearn/zip/README.md

 ## Zip Decimals ##
-I have encountered recently this zip problem.
+I have encountered recently the following zip problem.
 I provided a simple solution for this.
-To be honest not the solution itself but the fact that how smooth you can work with scala and java together in the very same project.
+To be honest not the solution itself but the fact that how smooth you can integrate scala and java together in the very same project.
+Here just for testing purpose but it still shows its efficiency.
+The other reason for this post is the fact that I have just rediscovered how good is the property based testing :)

 ### Rules ###
 Given 2 decimals between 0 and 10.000.000 call them A and B. Zip the 2 decimals to C applying the following rules: